 Wei Shen

-I'm a master student at Wuhan University.
+I'm a master student at Wuhan University, under the supervision of Prof. Mang Ye.
 Before that, I obtained my B.S. degree from Wuhan University in 2023.

-My research interests lie in Trustworthy Machine Learning, with a focus on Large Language Models, Federated Learning, and Graph Learning.
+My research interests lie in Trustworthy AI, with a focus on Federated Learning and Large Language Models.
 I am committed to developing practical, generalizable algorithms that enhance the robustness and explainability of ML systems, making them controllable.

 Email / Google Scholar / Github